 GDPR stands for ‘General Data Protection Regulation’.
 It’s the result of four years of EU work to bring data protection legislation up to date.
-With the enforcement date of May 25th 2018 just around the corner, GDPR is a term that all businesses, large or small should be aware of.
+It came into force on May 25th 2018, and with the risk of large fines, GDPR is a term that all businesses, large or small should be aware of.

-We asked Jo Fortune from our Legal Partners Lawbite to pull together the facts and information that you need to know to ensure you’ll be ready.
+We’ve pulled together the facts and information that you need to know to ensure you don’t fall foul of the rules.

-Data is used in multiple ways that weren’t envisaged in the 90s, so the Data Protection Act 1998 is no longer fit for purpose.
-There’s vulnerability in the current legislation and the general public expect to be protected.
+Data is used in multiple ways that weren’t envisaged in the 90s, so the Data Protection Act 1998 was no longer fit for purpose.
+There’ was vulnerability in the previous legislation and the general public expect their information to be protected.

 GDPR applies across all EU member states and individual EU country data protection laws will disappear.

-GDPR is actually already here.
+On 25th May 2018, although the GDPR rules were actually passed even earlier.
 The approved text was published in March to April of 2016 with it coming into force in May of that year.

-There’s been a two year grace period to give organisations time to ensure they’re fully GDPR compliant, but the actual enforcement date in the UK (in the form of the Data Protection Bill 2018) is May 25th 2018.
+There was a two year grace period to give organisations time to ensure they were fully GDPR compliant, the actual enforcement date in the UK (in the form of the Data Protection Bill 2018) was May 25th 2018.